What is Medicaid? What does Medicaid Cover?

 Florida Medicaid Programs For Elderly or Disabled Americans

-Our elder law attorneys worth with older US citizens, in Florida, who are looking to for long-term care benefits at home (need help paying for home health care or live-in assistance with activities of daily living); or need help paying for Assisted Living Facility (ALF) bills; or require skilled nursing / rehab / nursing home care.
+Our elder law attorneys work with older US citizens, in Florida, who are looking to for long-term care benefits at home (need help paying for home health care or live-in assistance with activities of daily living); or need help paying for Assisted Living Facility (ALF) bills; or require skilled nursing / rehab / nursing home care.
 The below Medicaid long term care programs are what we help people qualify for (usually after protecting their income and assets which currently exceed Medicaid eligibility requirements) or assist with the application process.

 Medicare Savings Program: This program assists those currently receiving Medicare with paying their Medicare premiums (and sometimes copays and deductibles) depending on their income level.
 Medicare Savings Programs, such as QMB - Qualified Medicare Beneficiary - eligibility criteria are only slightly looser than Medicaid Waiver or ICP eligibility.
 Because of this, when someone comes to us looking to become eligible for a Medicare Savings Program, our elder care lawyers will explain why it often makes more sense to seek Florida Medicaid Waiver benefits as well.